GoFast-Athlete-Training/gofastbackendv2-fall2025/GoFastCompany_architecture.md

 ## Core Philosophy: Single-Company Architecture

 GoFast Company Stack is built for **one company** (GoFast).
-The `GoFastCompany` model represents GoFast company itself with a single unique `containerId`.
+The `GoFastCompany` model represents GoFast company itself with a **hardcoded ID** (`cmhpqe7kl0000nw1uvcfhf2hs`) stored in `config/goFastCompanyConfig.js`.
 All other models and features link back to this single company.

 **Single-Tenant Design**: Unlike Ignite (multi-tenant), this is GoFast's internal tool.
 No need for multi-tenant containers or tenant isolation - it's all one company.
+The company ID is hardcoded in config, and any authenticated `CompanyStaff` can upsert the company.

 **Key Principle**: **Separate auth from athlete identity** - The `CompanyStaff` model handles authentication (Firebase), completely separate from `Athlete` model.
 This enables:
 - Company operations without requiring athlete signup